-In reality, self-absorbed people don't suffer well-just ask any nurse who works a hospital floor.
-People with selfconsumed agendas don't suffer well.
-In fact, suffering actually exposes whether it's Christ's agenda or our own that matters most to us.
+In reality, self-focused people don't suffer well.
+Just ask any nurse who works a hospital floor.
+People with self-consumed agendas don't suffer well.
+In fact, suffering exposes whether it's Christ's agenda or our own that matters most to us.

-This morning is part three in our current series, It's All about Christ.
-You may recall that in week one I told you about my garage.
-The garage is supposed to be a place that houses my car.
-That's what it's for, but unfortunately garages tend to accumulate all kinds of clutter, and before long, the clutter replaces the car!
+When I jog in the neighborhood, I notice people's garages.
+What's the purpose of a garage?
+It's supposed to be a place that houses your car.
+That's what it's for, but unfortunately, I see a lot of garages with cars sitting out front.
+Why is that?
+Because garages tend to accumulate clutter, and before long, the clutter replaces the car.